Table of Contents

 How It Works

 Aider reads configuration from .aider.conf.yml, which can reference additional instruction files via the read: key.
-The integration adds a reference to .aider-dtk-instructions.md, which tells Aider to prefer dtk over raw dotnet commands.
+The integration adds a reference to .aider-dtk-instructions.md, merging it into an existing top-level read: key when present rather than declaring a second one, which tells Aider to prefer dtk over raw dotnet commands.
 No hook or Python dependency is needed beyond Aider's own Python runtime.

 JetBrains AI